lbuckheit/jep/notes.md

 TODO - Evaluate the alternate_answer handling (perhaps only try the last name thing if the NLP determines that it's a person?
 This is probably necessary to handle South Africa, New York, etc.)

-TODO - NLP to group answers (HARD) (Word2Vec, doc2Vec, GloVe, https://www.kylepoole.me/blog/20200912_Wikipedia_Quiz/) (Is this even necessary or practical?)
+TODO - NLP to group answers (HARD) (Word2Vec, doc2Vec, GloVe) (https://pythonprogramminglanguage.com/kmeans-elbow-method/, https://pythonprogramminglanguage.com/kmeans-text-clustering/)

 TODO - Break some of these functions out into other files?